Aeastr/Chronicle/README.md

                 Button("Console") { showConsole = true }
             }
             .sheet(isPresented: $showConsole) {
+                if #available(iOS 16.0, macOS 13.0, tvOS 16.0, *) {
-                LogConsolePanel() // uses the environment store by default }
+                    LogConsolePanel() // uses the environment store by default } else {
+                    Text("Console available on iOS 16+/macOS 13+/tvOS 16+.")
                 }
             }
+    }
+}
 ```

 Prefer to build your own UI?
 Inject the `LogConsoleStore` manually and read its `entries` array, or register a custom `LogEventSink` for alternative destinations.

+> The provided SwiftUI console components target iOS 16.0, macOS 13.0, and tvOS 16.0 or newer.

 ---